stusta-hsh/hsh-hsv/api/readme.md

 *	`require_param`: Simplifies the handling of wrong requests.

 	The function checks whether the	given variable exists.
-If it does, the variable is returned, if not, the request is rejected	with the HTTP stats code 401 (Bad request) and the script is aborted.
+If it does, the variable is returned, if not, the request is rejected	with the HTTP status code 401 (Bad request) and the script is aborted.

 	It is intended to be used like this:
 	```